koo5/koordinator2000/README.md

 * collect published boycotts and other usecases
 * automate generating and publishing statements of participation:
-** for example, i support everything that stoopkid supports, just with 10x higher limit ** i support every ethicalconsumer boycott, but i will only provide my limit upon (automatic?) request
+** for example, i support everything that stoopkid supports, just with 10x higher limit ** i support every ethicalconsumer boycott, but i will only provide my threshold upon (automatic?) request

 * ????
 * no profit.